-This is Phantom Brigade, a turn-based tactics game currently in Early Access on the Epic Games Store.
+This is Phantom Brigade, a turn-based tactics game that came out last week.
 It’s a game of two halves, one where you command a squad of mechs on the battlefield, the other putting you in charge of strategic stuff like conquering enemy regions, managing pilots and upgrading/repairing your mechs.

 These are all things I love and things I will test out in even the most basic attempt at a turn-based game.
 But Phantom Brigade is really setting itself apart in a few key ways.